 Beyond these two landmarks, there are many other hotels, motel and B&B operators in the market catering to the tens of thousands of annual visitors to the Asheville area.

-As for hotel jobs and careers in Asheville – they are plentiful (…as are the number of establishments of course).
+As for hotel jobs in Asheville – they are plentiful (…as are the number of establishments of course).
 Increased competition for entry-level positions…and even those in mid and upper management levels have created recruiting difficulties for these establishments.
 Noted below are national descriptions for two key management areas in the hospitality/hotel industry that may be helpful as you evaluate the Asheville market relative to your existing market (if you are out of the area).
 At a minimum, you’ll at least know about the responsibilities and pay ranges nationally with this information.

 Asheville Hotel Manager Jobs